arcus/education_modules/python_basics_exercise/python_basics_exercise.md

 ## Lesson Preparation

-For this module, you'll need access to Python, either on your own computer or in the cloud.
+For this module, **you'll need access to Python, either on your own computer or in the cloud**.
 For details about how to download Python or use Google Colab (a cloud-based notebook environment), you can take a look at the ["Accessing Python" section of our Demystifying Python module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_python/demystifying_python.md#9).

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>